nextcloud/documentation/developer_manual/app/vcategories.rst

 `addToCategory()` creates an user/category/object relation. `$category` can be either an integer category id or a string with the category name.
 If `$type` is null the type provided in the constructor will be used.

+.. todo:: use a proper rst syntax for class definitions

 .. code-block:: php

     public function categories($format = null);

 Per default this returns an array of the category names, but given the `$format` argument `OC_VCategories::FORMAT_MAP`, it will return an array of `array('id' => $id, 'name' => $name)` maps.

+.. todo:: use a proper rst syntax for class definitions

 .. code-block:: php